SCrusader/stravistix/plugin/app/src/assets/option-helpers/displayAdvancedHrData.md

 It provides a good indicator to compare commitment between activities.

 In full _HRSS_ is based on time in heart rate zones derived from an athlete's _Lactate Threshold Heart Rate (LTHR)_.
 Where, _LTHR_ is the point, above which, increased blood acidification occurs in your body.
 Above this threshold your endurance performance will rapidly decrease.
-Basically it's the latest best average heart rate you can hold during 30 minutes.
+Basically it's the latest best average heart rate you can maintain for up to an hour.
 By default _LTHR_ is 86% of _Max HR_.
 You can setup your own _LTHR_ in athlete settings otherwise this default value will be used.

 Note that _HRSS_ is equivalent to _HrTSS&reg;_ from TrainingPeaks&trade; [(see Training Stress Scores&reg; explained by trainingpeaks.com)](https://help.trainingpeaks.com/hc/en-us/articles/204071944-Training-Stress-Scores-TSS-Explained) and is correlated to _Strava Suffer Score_